 Rider monitoring occurs 1000 times per second, meaning ultra-fast detection and inflation times (under 60ms).

-The intelligent tech behind this is upgradable via PC and collects data for customized protection.
+The intelligent tech behind this is upgradeable via PC and collects data for customized protection.

 The drawback here is that a subscription to the In&Motion website is required for the vest to function – a pretty big caveat.
 This is, however, an excellent, high-tech piece of kit.

-If you have no qualms about making recurring payments after the initial purchase, this is a good option.
+This is a good option if you have no qualms about making recurring payments after the initial purchase.

 - Quality protection